getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 ### Headers

 Envelopes contain Headers in several places.
-Headers are JSON encoded objects (key-value mappings) that follow these rules:
+Headers are JSON-encoded objects (key-value mappings) that follow these rules:

-- Headers are always encoded in UTF-8 and must be valid JSON.
+- Always encoded in UTF-8
+- Must be valid JSON
-- They must be declared in a single line, i.e. contain no newlines.
+- Must be declared in a single line; no newlines
+- Always followed by a newling (`\n`) or the end of the file
-- They must not be padded by any leading or trailing whitespace.
+- Must not be padded by leading or trailing whitespace
-- Whitespace within the JSON payload is permitted, although discouraged.
-That is, JSON headers should be serialized in their most compact form without any additional white space.
+- Should be serialized in their most compact form without additional white space.
+Whitespace within the JSON headers is permitted, though discouraged.
-- Unknown attributes are allowed and should be retained by all implementations.
+- Unknown attributes are allowed and should be retained by all implementations;
-  However, attributes that are not part of this spec must not be actively emitted by an implementation.
+  however, attributes not covered in this spec must not be actively emitted by any implementation.
-- All known headers and their data types may be validated by an implementation.
+- All known headers and their data types can be validated by an implementation;
-  If validation fails, the Envelope may be rejected as malformed.
+  if validation fails, the Envelope may be rejected as malformed.
-- Although not part of the Headers, Envelopes are always terminated by a newline (`\n`) or the end of the file.
-- Empty headers `{}` are technically valid.
+- Empty headers `{}` are technically valid

 Header-only Example: